 - Summarize: Identify the important ideas.

-- Existing Knowledge: Rely on your exiting knowledge and previous experiences.
+- Existing Knowledge: Rely on your existing knowledge and previous experiences.

 - Connect: Connect the new information to what you already know.